 Continue reading Review: Showstopper!
 The Improvised Musical (Showstopper Productions)

 Big laughs at MILF Life Crisis, now playing on the Toronto stage

 If I hadn’t committed to reviewing Anne Marie Scheffler’s one -person show MILF Life Crisis at the Red Sandcastle Theatre on Wednesday evening, I wouldn’t have gone out.
 It was a crummy day and I really didn’t want to do anything.
 That would have been a shame because I would have missed seeing a very talented woman in a very funny show.
 Continue reading Review: MILF Life Crisis (Perfectly Norma Productions)

 Five Shows Under $25 in Toronto this Week

-Live theatre shows in Toronto with ticket prices of $25 or less, playing the week of April 11th, 2017.
+Live theatre shows in Toronto with ticket prices of $25 or less, playing the week of June 6th, 2017.
 Perfect for the budget-conscious theatre-goer.
-This week’s picks feature a murder, melodrama, maids with jokes, and mental health issues.
+For your wallet-conscious viewing pleasure this week, we’ve selected an indie festival, a Misérables workshop, a story about criminalized queerness and much more!
 Check them out below the cut:

 Continue reading Cheap Theatre in Toronto the Week of June 6th

 Shows That Caught Our Eye in Toronto the Week of June 5th, 2017